micmejia/bible-dump/NKJV/Deuteronomy/Deut 30.md

 ###### 1
-"Now it shall come to pass, when all these things come upon you, the blessing and the curse which I have set before you, and you [^a]call _them_ to mind among all the nations where the Lord your God drives you,
+"Now it shall come to pass, when all these things come upon you, the blessing and the curse which I have set before you, and you call _them_ to mind among all the nations where the Lord your God drives you,

 ###### 2
 and you return to the Lord your God and obey His voice, according to all that I command you today, you and your children, with all your heart and with all your soul,